Movement

 Spoiler alert / switch to first person: It me.
 I'm figuring it out.
 Like all things worth doing, it is sometimes awesome and sometimes embarrassing, it's all about collaborating with fellow weirdos, and it's probably about the process more than any particular destination.

-So far in 2025 this looks like finding experimental musical artists from beloved source cultures and interpreting and working with them to see what happens.
+So far this looks like finding experimental musical artists from beloved source cultures and interpreting and working with them to see what happens.
 Please never let me be a context-free artist.
 None of this happens in a vacuum or a tower or alone.
-It looks like doing and performing the rooted work I've been trained and raised in, and then also adding a piece in that pushes me a little, and maybe the form, and maybe the audience, and maybe the work, while keeping it connected and growing in a way that is also rooted.
+It looks like doing and performing the rooted work I've been trained and raised in, and then also adding a piece in that pushes me a little, and maybe the form, and maybe the audience, and maybe the work, while keeping it connected and growing in a way that is also rooted in and recognizable to lineage.
+It's about never claiming to 'preserve' anything that isn't really mine while also recognizing there are roots that need tending, honoring, attention, love, and time.

 We shall see.
-Here for the conversations and the here for the lavoro.
+Here for the conversations and the here for the lavoro (and apparently the wordiness).

 Coaching :: Mentorship